SleepyFool-gh/Sleepy_macros/newhr-macro/readme.md

 # `<<newhr>>` Macro

-A macro which generates an `<hr>` divider while removing old `<hr>`'s created this way.
+A macro which generates an `<hr>` divider while hiding old `<hr>`'s created this way.
 Useful for showing a clear divider before new content.

 &nbsp;